In Loreto we deliver the CCEA English Literature specification.

 A2 Module 3: Internally Assessed Component – 2500 words

-Post 16 English Literature Quotes for 2019
+Post 16 English Literature Quotes

 English Literature at A’Level is one of my favourite subjects as it encourages my development in critical thinking and analytical work.
 I can use the skills I have learned in class, such as essay writing and apply it to other classes.
 I love English Literature as it is a stress free subject and I can enjoy each class.
 All opinions are relevant so I am encouraged to speak out in class.
 I look forward to my English classes and if you enjoy reading, poetry or analysing texts this is the subject for you.
 I can guarantee you will love it!

 I really enjoy studying English Literature for A’Level because I love exploring the texts from various eras, cultures and genres.
 At A’Level, the work is definitely more advanced but it is extremely interesting if you are a book lover.
 It has helped me immensely to develop my critical thinking skills and form relevant and strong arguments.